Isabella of France: Invasion of England

 By 1325, Isabella was facing increasing pressure from Hugh Despenser the Younger, Edward's new royal favourite.
 With her lands in England seized, her children taken away from her and her household staff arrested, Isabella began to pursue other options.
 When her brother, King Charles IV of France, seized Edward's French possessions in 1325, she returned to France, initially as a delegate of the King charged with negotiating a peace treaty between the two nations.
 However, her presence in France became a focal point for the many nobles opposed to Edward's reign.
 Isabella gathered an army to oppose Edward, in alliance with Roger Mortimer, 1st Earl of March, whom she may have taken as a lover.
 Isabella and Mortimer returned to England with a mercenary army, seizing the country in a lightning campaign.
-The Despensers were executed and Edward was forced to abdicate—his eventual fate and possible murder remains a matter of considerable historical debate.
-Isabella ruled as regent until 1330, when her son, Edward deposed Mortimer in turn and ruled directly in his own right.
+The Despensers were executed and Edward was forced to abdicate – his eventual fate and possible murder remains a matter of considerable historical debate.
+Isabella ruled as regent until 1330 when her son Edward deposed Mortimer and began to rule directly in his own right.